June 07, 2024

 August 30, 2023

-New Park at Penn's Landing Breaks Ground
+New Penn's Landing Park Breaks Ground

 KieranTimberlake's scope of work includes the architectural design of the central pavilion which will house and support park amenities, including a café, skate rentals and support for the adjacent ice rink/summer plaza, and office space for the Delaware River Waterfront Corporation (DRWC) park operations team.
 It is projected to be Philadelphia's first mass timber and zero carbon structure for public use.